 The CIC will be administered by an ACE technical assistance associate in collaboration with a division project coordinator.
 The CIC will be collaboratively scored by both individuals.

-The division project coordinator with work with the ACE technical assistance associate to develop a schedule to ensure observation of all identified classrooms occurs before the end of the school year.
+The division project coordinator will work with the ACE technical assistance associate to develop a schedule to ensure observation of all identified classrooms occurs before the end of the school year.

 Knowledge, Skills, Practices, and Collaboration Survey of Teachers, Related Services Personnel, Administrator and Parents